Education is at the core of the Trees Atlanta mission.

 Trees Atlanta offers free training so that you can learn to prune trees properly.
 Throughout the year, but particularly in Spring and Summer, we offer Pruning 101, Pruning 102, and Pruning 103 classes.
 Attendance at Pruning 101 is required to participate in any Trees Atlanta pruning projects.
 Advanced classes are offered to volunteers and anyone who seeks to further their knowledge and skills for the care of urban trees.
 View our calendar of events to view upcoming programs, and sign up to receive our volunteer email to receive notices of upcoming classes and pruning projects.

-This program givens participants an in-depth exposure to every aspect of urban forest stewardship.
-The TreeKeepers program is taught by community tree professionals and members of the Trees Atlanta staff.
+This program gives participants in-depth exposure to every aspect of urban forest stewardship.
+The TreeKeeper program is taught by community tree professionals and members of the Trees Atlanta staff.
 Training is suited for all levels of botanical knowledge, and the workshops include instruction on Atlanta’s trees and urban forest, programs on tree planting and care, management of disease and invasive species, and project leadership through community outreach.

 Contact email@example.com for more information.